 Here is where it differs from one person to the next.
-It is believed that only one quarter of the population has the gene that allows you to smell the pungent oder that is caused when eating asparagus. (source: webmd.com)
+It is believed that only one-quarter of the population has the gene that allows you to smell the pungent odor that is caused when eating asparagus. (source: webmd.com)

 A Delicious Creamy Asparagus Recipe

 Okay, so now that we have all that cleared up, let’s get to this amazing recipe!
 This soup is so easy to make that it takes just about 10 minutes to whip together.
 Add a delicious sandwich (my sloppy joe recipe is my favorite with this soup) and you have a perfect meal!

 - Prep Time: 5 minutes

 - Total Time: 20 minutes